umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/azure-devops-pwsh.md

 - Copy the 3 YAML files from the `powershell/azuredevops` folder into the `devops` folder
 - Inside `devops` create an additional folder called `powershell`
 - Copy the Powershell scripts from the `powershell` folder to the `powershell` folder
-- Commit the all changes, and push to Azure DevOps
+- Commit all changes, and push to Azure DevOps

 ## Configure Azure DevOps